sojs-coding/mcp-security-merge/docs/soar_integrations/virus_total_v3.md

 *   `case_id` (str, required): The ID of the case.
 *   `alert_group_identifiers` (List[str], required): Identifiers for the alert groups.
 *   `query` (str, required): Specify the query according to the VirusTotal query search syntax.
-*   `order_by` (List[Any], required): Specify the order by the selected field, in which results are returned.
+*   `order_by` (List[str], required): Specify the order by the selected field, in which results are returned.
 Default: Use Default Order.
 Note: Entity types might have different ordering fields.
 Refer to the VT Intelligence corpus https://docs.virustotal.com/reference/intelligence-search for more information.
 *   `create_entities` (bool, optional, default=None): If enabled, action will create entities for the returned IOCs.
 Note: this action does not enrich entities.
-*   `sort_order` (List[Any], optional, default=None): Specify the direction in which the results should be returned.
+*   `sort_order` (List[str], optional, default=None): Specify the direction in which the results should be returned.
 If “Use Default Order” is chosen for “Order By” field, this parameter will be ignored.
 *   `max_io_cs_to_return` (str, optional, default=None): Specify how many IOCs to return.
 Max IOCs to return is 300.
 Default: 10.
 *   `target_entities` (List[TargetEntity], optional, default=[]): Optional list of specific target entities (Identifier, EntityType) to run the action on.
 *   `scope` (str, optional, default="All entities"): Defines the scope for the action.